Itamar Ben-Gvir: Early life

-Itamar Ben-Gvir was born in Mevaseret Zion as the youngest of two sons.
-His father, Zadok Ben-Gvir, was born in Jerusalem to parents from Iraqi Kurdistan, and worked at a gasoline company and dabbled in writing.
-His mother, Shoshana Ben-Gvir, was a Kurdish Jewish immigrant from Iraq who was active in the Irgun as a teenager.
-She was arrested by the British at age 14, and later worked as a homemaker.
-His family was secular and moderate, but as a teenager, he was radicalized during the First Intifada.
-He first joined a right-wing youth movement affiliated with Moledet, a party which advocated the expulsion of Arabs out of Israel, and then joined the youth movement of the even more radical Kach and Kahane Chai party, which was designated as a terrorist organization and outlawed by the Israeli government.
-He became youth coordinator of Kach, and claimed that he was detained at the age of 14.
-When he came of age for conscription into the Israel Defense Forces (IDF) at 18, he was exempted from service due to his extreme-right political background.
+Itamar Ben-Gvir was born on 6 May 1976, in Mevaseret Zion.
+His father, Tzadok Ben-Gvir, worked at a gasoline company and dabbled in writing, while his mother, Shoshana Ben-Gvir, joined the Irgun at age 14 and was arrested by the British, later becoming a stay-at-home mother.
+His parents were Mizrahi Jews, originally from Iraq.
+Ben-Gvir claimed to be of Kurdish Jewish descent.
+Although his family was secular and moderate, Ben-Gvir was radicalized during the First Intifada, having first joined a youth movement affiliated with the right-wing anti-Arab party Moledet, and later the youth movement of the even more radical Kach and Kahane Chai parties, which were designated as terrorist and banned by the Israeli government.
+He had also identified with the baal teshuva movement.
+Ben-Gvir became the youth coordinator of Kach, and claimed to have been detained at the age of 14.
+By the time he reached the age of 18, his reputation as a teen provocateur had disqualified him from serving in the Israel Defense Forces (IDF).

+Ben-Gvir was active in protests against the Oslo Accords in the 1990s, and came to public attention for the first time in 1995, when he appeared on television brandishing a Cadillac hood ornament stolen from Prime Minister Yitzhak Rabin's car, and declared: "We got to his car, and we'll get to him too."
+Several weeks later, Rabin was assassinated by right-wing extremist Yigal Amir.

 Ben-Gvir continued to be associated with the Kahanist movement; Otzma Yehudit is considered Kach's ideological successor.
 However, when forming the Otzma Yehudit party, he claimed that it would not be a Kach, Kahane Chai or splinter group.
 He carried out a series of far-right activities that have resulted in dozens of indictments.
 In a November 2015 interview, he claimed to have been indicted 53 times.
 In most cases, the charges were thrown out of court.
 In 2007, however, he was convicted for incitement to racism and supporting a terrorist organization.
 Following a bombing in Jerusalem, Ben-Gvir had chanted "Death to Arabs" and held signs reading "Expel the Arab enemy" and "Rabbi Kahane was right: The Arab MKs are a fifth column."
 Ben-Gvir has been convicted of at least eight charges.

-In the 1990s, he was active in protests against the Oslo Accords.
-In 1995, Ben-Gvir came to public attention for the first time, when he appeared on television brandishing a Cadillac hood ornament that had been stolen from Prime Minister Yitzhak Rabin's car, and declared: "We got to his car, and we'll get to him too."
-Several weeks later, Rabin was assassinated by right-wing extremist Yigal Amir.